 - Download Custom Resolution Utility (CRU) 1.5.1: Official download link / mirror

 - Extract the .zip file and run CRU.exe

 - When opened, make sure the correct display is selected (at the top) and select the “extension block” in the bottom

 - Click “Edit”.
 A new panel pops up.
 Now select (in the Type: CTA-861, under data blocks) ‘Dolby Video’ and click delete, then ok. and ok again to close CRU.

-- No we’l restart the video driver with these new settings.
+- No we’ll restart the video driver with these new settings.
 Run restart64.exe and wait a few seconds.

 And that’s it!
-Once the driver restarted, you’re good to go and it should be safe to launch your game or movie now.
-There’s more good news: in my experiences, you do not need to repeat this process after every reboot!
+Once the driver restarted it should be safe to launch your game or movie now.
+There’s more good news: in my experience, you do not need to repeat this process after every reboot!

 I hope this helped you.
 Feel free to let me know in the comments how you solved your issues.